 Today, Oklahoma is increasingly concerned that there are only 10-15 years of quarry production left in the existing mines.
 They have begun installing and planning new mines, including about a dozen near the Arbuckle-Simpson Aquifer.
 As previously noted, the Arbuckle-Simpson a sensitive water resource – likely the state’s most vulnerable.

 Mining requires moving large amounts of water.
 The area surrounding the Arbuckle-Simpson Aquifer is dotted with abandoned quarries which have filled with crystal clear groundwater that is – ironically – in the way.
 These holes need to remain dry during the mining process.

 Oklahoma has relatively few regulations regarding mining in aquifers and no severance taxes.
 There is no limit on how deep into the aquifer the companies can mine.
 As far as how much water mining operations will need to relocate or how much they have relocated in the past, operators don’t have to account for that either.

 The state has introduced new legislation that will prevent operators from dumping the water into old mining pits or out on the ground.
 The OWRB has been tasked with creating specific rules to ensure this water is not wasted.
 These rules, however, have not yet been worked out.

 Natural gas is also a major pressure on Oklahoma’s water supply.
 Production uses a substantial amount of water – ranging from 1.5 million to 16 million gallons of water per well.
 The water used ends up highly contaminated and must be restored.
 Usually, it is injected into the ground.
 This is called wastewater injection.
 Late in 2016, federal and state regulators expanded and modified emergency orders limiting oil and gas activity at the 67 disposal wells near the fault line that produced the 5.8 magnitude earthquake.

-It is worth questioning the rationale of using such large amounts of water resources to produce a less valuable resource, particularly when wind energy is cheaper for Oklahoma to produce.
+The rationale of using such large amounts of water to produce a less valuable resource is questionable, particularly when wind energy is cheaper for Oklahoma to produce.